HugoGW/Black-Hole-Simulation/black-hole-position/README.md

 4. The animation will be generated and saved as `black_hole_pos.mp4`.

 ## Example Output
+The code works with an uploaded image that reproduces a space background being distorted by a black hole.
+You need then to upload the file space_background.jpg given or any similar file.
 ![Gravitational Lensing](space_background.jpg)
-*Example of a background image being distorted by a black hole.*

 ## Author
 Created by Hugo Alexandre (@HugoGW).
 Feel free to contribute or reach out for improvements!